leivio/leivio.github.io/_pages/about.md

 Hi!
 This is Leivio Fontenele.

+Data mining algorithms, Pipilenes

-I am data scientist who develops machine learning and statistical models that provide values to the product and business.
+I am data engineer who develops amazing algorithmos for data mining, pipilenes, machine learning and statistical models that provide values to the product and business.

 Interests
 ============